TechnoMystics-org/mastodon_rss_bot/README.md

-# rssbot.py
+# mastodon_rss_bot
-A mastodon rss bot.
+A mastodon rss reader & toot bot.

+Very simply, a script that reads a list of RSS feeds and toots anything new!

+We measure new by the last time we posted.

 ## AUTHOR
  by @mpoletiek